 - Sample tests and questions available from the Law School Admission Council

-- *In-person courses and related materials provided by commercial test prep companies
+- Online courses and related materials

 *A company's inclusion on this list (presented alphabetically) does not constitute an endorsement by Ohio State and a company's absence from this list is not an indication of the reverse.